meteorhacks/flow-components/README.md

 }}
 ~~~

-You can pass a state like this:
+You can pass a state into a prop like this:

 ~~~html
 {{> render component="input" text=state$message }}